hhthhhh21/yolov4_RealtimeObjectDetection/README.md

 - Plays an **alarm sound** to deter intrusion

 It is designed for scenarios requiring **automated security monitoring** using low-latency object detection.
+You can watch a short [**demo video here**](https://youtu.be/orFa52maBXw?si=LjydZJmOwiLJoZgR) to see the system in action.

 ---

 ## Features

-- ✅ Real-time object detection using YOLOv4-Tiny (OpenCV DNN)
+- Real-time object detection using YOLOv4-Tiny (OpenCV DNN)
-- ✅ Polygon-based danger zone with shapely geometry
+- Polygon-based danger zone with shapely geometry
-- ✅ Send alerts via:
+- Send alerts via:
   - Telegram bot (with image and warning)
   - Email with photo attachment
   - Sound alarm (local audio)
-- ✅ Asynchronous messaging and thread-safe scheduling
+- Asynchronous messaging and thread-safe scheduling
-- ✅ Modular codebase (image sending, sound, email, main detection)
+- Modular codebase (image sending, sound, email, main detection)

 ---